sflavelle/writing/Be Kind Rewind (AHiT)/Chapters/03 - Don't Go/03 - And The Rest.md

 "*I've never seen you when I've visited.*"

-"I may have been *mostly* investigating the alien food."
+"I may have been *mostly* investigating the alien kitchens."

 "*Ooooof course you were.
 Also, only a couple days?*"